Eric Sutton

 Eric Dontay Sutton (born October 24, 1972) is a former professional gridiron football defensive back in the National Football League (NFL) for the Washington Redskins and in the Canadian Football League (CFL) for the Saskatchewan Roughriders and Calgary Stampeders.
-He has also been a member of the Philadelphia Eagles (NFL) and Oakland Raiders (NFL).
+He was also a member of the Philadelphia Eagles (NFL) and Oakland Raiders (NFL).

 College career

 Sutton played college football for the San Diego State Aztecs from 1991 to 1994.

 Professional career

 National Football League

 Sutton signed with the Washington Redskins as an undrafted free agent in 1995 and spent the 1995 season on the practice roster.
 He played in four games in 1996 while also spending time on the practice roster.

 Philadelphia Eagles

 Sutton signed with the Philadelphia Eagles in 1997, but was released at the end of training camp.

 Saskatchewan Roughriders

 Sutton signed with the Saskatchewan Roughriders in September, 1997 where he played and started in six regular season games at cornerback and recorded 18 defensive tackles and two interceptions.
 He also played in three post-season games, including the 85th Grey Cup where he had three defensive tackles in the loss to the Toronto Argonauts.
 In 1998, he started all 18 regular season games where he had 53 defensive tackles and one interception.